Malus coronaria aka Sweet Crab Apple

 Common names

-Sweet Crab Apple, American Crabapple, Sweet Crabapple
+Sweet Crab Apple, American Crabapple, Sweet Crabapple, Fragrant Crabapple

-How to care for Sweet Crab Apple
+How difficult is it to take care of Sweet Crab Apple

 With its straightforward care requirements, Sweet Crab Apple is a hassle-free plant that anyone can enjoy.